Why Middle Easterners Prefer

 Substance abuse, particularly of drugs, is still extremely taboo in many Middle Eastern societies.
 Seeking treatment abroad allows those ready for recovery to do so privately, without further risk to their work or personal relationships.

 The Thai government has prioritised making the country a global centre for medical tourism by introducing investment initiatives that promote quality and innovation at a fraction of the price it would cost abroad.
-This means that residential treatment in Thailand can cost less than half the price of similar treatment in the Middle East or the West.
+This means drug rehab Thailand cost less than half the price of similar treatment in the Middle East or the West.

 Serious legal penalties